use-global-hook/use-global-hook/readme.md

 # use-global-hook

-Easy state manegment for react using hooks in less than 1kb.
+Easy state management for react using hooks in less than 1kb.

 ------------